aakashns/firebase-redux/README.md

 # firebase-redux
-Connect your Redux store with a Firebase realtime database.
+Utility functions to connect your Redux store with a Firebase realtime database.
 This library was written to accompany the Medium article: https://medium.com/@aakashns/575f8294332d

-It provides utility methods `linkStoreWithPath`, `linkStoreWithChildren` and `linkStoreWithDb` to set up two-way bindings between portions of the Firebase realtime database and a Redux store.
+It provides utility functions `linkStoreWithPath`, `linkStoreWithChildren` and `linkStoreWithDb` to set up two-way bindings between portions of the Firebase realtime database and a Redux store.

 ## Installation
 Install using `npm` or `yarn`: